supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 After completing this lab, you'll be able to:

-- Creating an Azure Log Analytics workspace and an Azure Automation account
+- Create an Azure Log Analytics workspace and an Azure Automation account
-- Configuring Microsoft Defender for Cloud
+- Configure Microsoft Defender for Cloud
 - Provision Azure VMs running Windows Server.
 - Onboard on-premises Windows Server into Defender for Cloud and Azure Automation.
 - Verify the hybrid capabilities of Defender for Cloud and Azure Automation solutions.